caporaso-lab/using-qiime2/book/references/parallel-configuration.md

 If no configuration is found after checking those four locations, QIIME 2 writes a default configuration file to `$CONDA_PREFIX/etc/qiime2_config.toml` and uses that.
 This implies that after your first time running QIIME 2 in parallel without a config in at least one of the first 3 locations, the path referenced in step 4 will exist and contain a configuration file.

-Alternatively, when using {term}`q2cli`, you can provide a specific configuration for use in configuring parsl using the `--parallel-config` option.
+Alternatively, when using {term}`q2cli`, you can provide a specific configuration for use in configuring Parsl using the `--parallel-config` option.
 If provided, this overrides the priority order above.

 Similarly, when using the {term}`Python 3 API`, you can provide a specific configuration by passing a `parsl.Config` object into your `ParallelConfig` context manager.